inasafe/inasafe-doc/docs/source/training/tot/501_adult_learning.rst

 *Performance Assessment Technique*

 Performance observation need to be done in every context to determine the level of skill that reached.
 To observe this performance, participant can use tools or instrument such as:

 1) Check list

 Performance assessment can be done by using checklist (yes-no).
 With performance assessment using checklist, participant will get score if evaluator can observe the criteria of mastering a competency.
-The disadvantages of using this method, evaluator only has two choices, for example correct-wrong, observable- unobservable.
+The disadvantages of using this method, evaluator only has two choices, for example correct-wrong, observable-unobservable.
 In that case, there is not middle score, therefore, checklist is more practicable to observe large number of subjects.

 Example of checklist:

 +-------+------------------------+-----------------+---------------+
 | No.   | Scoring Aspect         | Good            | Not Good      |